 And now a typical post form.
 Later on I will focus on particular fields of this form.
 Remember that you don't actually have to fill out any of them except for the message or file fields (or both, particularily when creating a new thread).

-There's more fields possible, but they're typically board specific and will not be covered.
+There are more fields possible, but they're typically board specific and will not be covered.

 And after that, there's the actual file and/or the message.